 Westmount real estate guide & listings for sale

-A grocery store is ordinarily accessible within a short walk from most houses for sale in Westmount.
-In addition, Westmount is a good place in which to go out to eat or go to a cafe.
-A reasonable variety of clothing stores can also be found within a rather short walking distance, for example along 124th Street Northwest.
-Concerning education, in Westmount, families will typically be able to reach schools and daycares on foot.
+The nearest grocery store in Westmount is typically only a very short walk away.
+In addition, this neighbourhood is a good place in which to go out to eat or go to a cafe.
+A decent choice of clothing stores is also located within a rather short walking distance.
+As far as education is concerned, parents and their kids will find that no matter where their property is situated in Westmount, schools and daycares are nearby.